The Accidental Whistle-Blower: Clare Rewcastle Brown and 1MDB

 Rewcastle Brown retired from television reporting in 2001 to look after her children, but five years later, an acquaintance who knew about her childhood in Sarawak tipped her off on a media conference that was being held in the state by its then chief minister, Taib Mahmud, to “bolster its positive environmental image.”
 Her curiosity was piqued, and so after four decades on the other side of the world, she returned to her birthplace.

 There, she found her next story.
 She was startled by the deforestation she witnessed there, and over the next three years, she traveled back and forth with the intent of making a documentary on it.
 In 2009, an armed group of officers sent her home.
 She remained committed to exposing the story and bringing it to an audience in Malaysia, where traditional forms of news media are effectively state mouthpieces.
 The country ranks 146 out of 179 on the World Press Freedom Index; three-quarters of Malaysians say they distrust the news they read.
 “And so I got a blog,” Rewcastle Brown says.
-“They have a totally controlled media, but they also have an internet.”
+“They have a totally controlled media, but they also have an Internet.”

 Sarawak Report went live in February 2010 and, within six months, traffic had climbed from about 300 hits a day to 50,000.
 Her programmer was on holiday when he got the notification that the site had crashed.
 “I didn’t grasp the magnitude of what we were doing,” he says.
 For its first year, Rewcastle Brown ran the website anonymously, out of concern for herself and her family’s safety.